mahsankhaan/app-modernization-using-IBM-toolchain/README.md

 ![GitHub Logo](images/5.png)

 ### Step 5.
-Verify if your application is deployed successfully
+Verify if our CF template is deployed successfully

-Click __Visit App URL__ and a new browser tab will open on which our application is up and running.
+Click __Visit App URL__ and a new browser tab will open on which our CF template is running.

 ![GitHub Logo](images/6.png)